Watch Access Books volunteers makeover the library at 93rd Street Elementary on People TV's "Shelf Life."

 Redondo Beach, CA 90278

-$100 per person price includes buffet dinner (non-alcoholic beverages) and book to be signed by Andy Weir.
+$100 per person price includes buffet dinner (non-alcoholic beverages) and a signed copy of Andy Weir's new book, Artemis.

 Families are welcome!